 Bicycling, swimming, aerobic dancing, anything that gets your heart and lungs pumping for a certain amount of time are good examples of this.

 -The Cooper 12 minute test run is often used to test cardiovascular endurance.
-The person runs as far as possible, at a rate as steady as possible, and the distance run is measured.
+You run as far as possible for 12 minutes, at a rate as steady as possible, the distance you've run is then determined.

-The distance is then read from a table to determine their fitness level.
+This distance is then read from a table to calculate your fitness level.